Water Is the Source of Summer Fun in Southern Idaho

 You’ll be blown away by the number of waterfalls here — Thousand Springs truly lives up to its name!
 This 67-mile-long road takes you through some of the most remarkable geology and natural beauty in Idaho.
 The vast Snake River Plain Aquifer flows 2,308 miles beneath volcanic rock from the St. Anthony to the Snake River, where it flows over the cliffs at Thousand Springs.
 Want a close-up view of this area’s gorgeous waterfalls?
 Enjoy lunch or dinner on board 1,000 Springs Tours’ 52-foot catamaran.

 This amazing waterfall is legendary for its height and the sheer force of the water that comes crashing into the Snake River.
 At 212 feet, these falls are higher than Niagara — stand on the viewing area overlooking the falls and you’re sure to be drenched in the mist that rises from the pounding water below.
 Shoshone Falls is one of the most popular attractions in Southern Idaho, so you’ll find plenty of recreational facilities, playgrounds, picnic areas, and hiking trails in the vicinity.
-Admission to the park is $3 from March through September.
+There is a $5 vehicle fee from March through September.
 During the late spring and summer, you can see the falls from below by renting a stand-up paddleboard.

 Lake Walcott State Park is a hidden treasure chock full of outdoor amenities.
 The park is situated next to Minidoka Dam on the Snake River.
 The dam, one of many built in Southern Idaho to bring the desert into bloom, creates 17-mile-long Lake Walcott, a popular hangout for water skiers, jet skiers, stand-up paddleboarders, and even sailors.
 On days with little or no wind, it’s a great place to kayak and canoe.
 The lake recently upgraded to two 60-foot-long docks, which makes getting onto the water even easier.